misterfish/stick/README.md

 either red, yellow, green, or broken.
 (Or a download, which can be in progress, stopped, completed, failed; or an API call, etc.)

-You can use a normal object to represent these sorts of things, but you might find yourself carrying around properties like 'error' and 'state' and 'type' and so on using a lot of `if` statements to check for illegal states.
+You can use a normal object to represent these sorts of things, which JS programmers do all the time of course.
+The problem is that as the problem domain becomes more complex, it gets increasingly harder to verify the correctness of such a so-called 'product type'.
+You will probably find yourself carrying around properties like 'error' and 'state' and 'type' and so on using a lot of `if` statements to check for illegal states.

 Another way is to model the data using ADTs, build the states, then branch using a 'catamorphism' to resolve the states when you're ready.